stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 This specifies three triangles vertices, in a single instance, both starting at index zero.
 A proper builder for draw commands will be implemented in a later chapter.

-Finally the new drawing command are added to the render pass library:
+The new drawing commands are added to the render pass library:

 ```java
 interface Library {